Plastic Waste – There’s lots of work to do!

-Are you looking for a GREEN recovery to make a living after the pandemic?
+Are you looking for a GREEN recovery project to make a living/start a business after the pandemic?
 Can your facility/Business use one of the solutions in this post?

 These are very important operations and they are looking for more people who want to work with them and/or operate their collection machines!

-In collaboration with colleagues at universities and institutions in the UK, China and the Kingdom of Saudi Arabia, researchers in the Edwards/ Xiao group at Oxford’s Department of Chemistry have developed a method of converting plastic waste into hydrogen gas [which can be used as a clean fuel], and high-value solid carbon.
+In collaboration with colleagues at universities and institutions in the UK, China and the Kingdom of Saudi Arabia, researchers at Oxford’s Department of Chemistry have developed a method of converting plastic waste into hydrogen gas [which can be used as a clean fuel], and high-value solid carbon.
 This was achieved with a new type of catalysis developed by the group which uses microwaves to activate catalyst particles to effectively ‘strip’ hydrogen from polymers.

 The findings, published in Nature Catalysis, detail how the researchers mixed mechanically-pulverised plastic particles with a microwave-susceptor catalyst of iron oxide and aluminium oxide.
 The mixture was subjected to microwave treatment.
 [Within 30 to 90 sec.] yielded a large volume of hydrogen gas and a residue of carbonaceous materials, mostly identified as carbon nanotubes.

 This rapid one-step process for converting plastic to hydrogen and solid carbon significantly simplifies the usual processes of dealing with plastic waste and demonstrates that over 97% of hydrogen in plastic can be extracted in a very short time, in a low-cost method with no CO2 burden.